dandresen/nb2-api-scripts/README.md

 Just go on [official Node.js website](http://nodejs.org/) & grab the installer for the most recent version.
 Also, be sure to have `git` available in your PATH, `npm` will need it.

-#### You shouldn't, but if you get an error about a package not being installed, install it using npm.

-    $ npm i [package name] --save

 The packages used in these scripts are: